 Kate leads Maytree’s research on poverty and human rights.
 Prior to joining Maytree, Kate conducted research with vulnerable children and youth in Victoria, B.C. and taught at the University of Victoria, Brock University and Ryerson University.
 She holds a PhD in Sociology from the University of Victoria.
 Kate has worked with many organizations supporting youth, including Victoria Youth Coalition, Youth Gang Prevention Group of Greater Victoria, and YouthCore Victoria.

-Tina creates, frames, and tells stories about Maytree’s work.
+Tina leads the Maytree Policy School.
 Her previous work has focused on ideas, networks and communications for issue-driven organizations such as the United Way Toronto & York Region and the Coalition for Gun Control.
 Tina holds an MA in communications from Concordia University and serves on the national board of Word on the Street.
 She has published her own poetry in several anthologies, including TOK: Writing the New Toronto and Generations: A Journal of Ideas and Images.